Q3 Curve thumbnail

 The key is taking a long view of cycle activity to determine the overarching trend.

-Looking at the all-in index, in absolute terms, carriers are getting similar spot rates to those they were getting during the market peak in 2014, though their operating costs (diesel, insurance, labor, etc.) since then.
+Looking at the all-in index, in absolute terms, carriers are getting similar spot rates to those they were getting during the market peak in 2014, though their operating costs (diesel, insurance, labor, etc.) have risen significantly since then.

-- The Curve (measuring year-over-year in linehaul spot rates, excluding fuel) remained in inflation (though slightly less than Q4), and all-in rates (actual amount paid to carriers) rose slightly.
+• The Curve (measuring year-over-year in linehaul spot rates, excluding fuel) remained in inflation (though slightly less than Q1), and all-in rates (actual amount paid to carriers) dipped slightly.

-- Though we are in an inflationary rate environment, and there was rate and capacity volatility early in the quarter, Q1 was still primarily a shippers’ market.
+• Though we are in an inflationary rate environment, Q2 was still primarily a shippers’ market.

-- Carriers remained under significant cost pressure, while shippers enjoyed relatively high tender acceptance rates, easy capacity and slight rate decreases in their RFPs.
+• Carriers remained under significant cost pressure, while shippers enjoyed relatively high tender acceptance rates, easy capacity and slight rate increases in their RFPs.

 State of the Industry: Macroeconomic Overview

-There has been a considerable amount of volatility in the macroeconomic environment, and in Q1, the U.S. real gross domestic product (GDP) experienced its first decline (-0.3%) since Q1 2022.
+There has been a considerable amount of volatility in the macroeconomic environment.
+However, in U.S. real gross domestic product (GDP) rebounded after declining 0.5% in the first quarter.

-While the U.S. economy is still forecasted to grow again for the full year 2025, it has to contend with several major uncertainties, most notably, the impacts from tariffs and trade policy.
+While the U.S. economy is still forecasted to grow again for the full year 2025, it needs to contend with several major uncertainties, most notably, the impacts from tariffs and trade policy.

 Inflation & Interest Rates

-In April, the core Consumer Price Index (CPI), which excludes volatile food and energy costs, finished at 2.8% year-over-year, remaining essentially flat (+0.2%) from March.
+The core Consumer Price Index (CPI), which excludes volatile food and energy costs, was flat in May (2.8% year-over-year) and ticked up slightly in June (2.9%).

 Tariff and Trade Policy Impact

-If higher tariffs persist, shippers will either partly absorb the elevated costs, impacting corporate profit margins, or pass them through to consumers.
+• If higher tariffs go into effect, shippers will either absorb the elevated costs, impacting corporate profit margins, or pass them through to consumers.

 The Fed has a dual mandate of promoting both price stability and maximum employment.

-Until inflation begins to ease, or there is a major change in the health of the labor market, additional interest rate cuts are unlikely until later in the .
+Until inflation begins to ease, or there is a major change in the health of the labor market, dramatic interest rate cuts remain unlikely.
+Core inflation – which can be impacted by changing trade policy – will be a major determinant guiding monetary policy.

-Currently, financial markets are pricing in two interest rate cuts totaling 50 bps by the end of the year.
+Currently, financial markets are pricing in approximately two cuts before the end of the year: one in September, and another cut closer towards the end of the year.

 Industrial Demand